-Evaluation process for urinary incontinence can be quick and simple or complex requiring multiple diagnostic modalities.
+The evaluation process for urinary incontinence can be quick and simple or complex requiring multiple diagnostic modalities.
 Evaluation begins by a detailed history and physical covering the present symptoms and duration, medical and surgical history, and obstetric history as well as a detailed Gynecological and urological examination.

 A urinalysis is helpful to rule out infection, kidney stones, or risk of kidney disease or cancer.

-Ultrasound of the kidney and bladder as well as gynecological organs allows identification of tumors and growths that may be responsible for the incontinence.
+Ultrasound of the kidney and bladder, as well as gynecological organs, allows identification of tumors and growths that may be responsible for the incontinence.

-A cystoscope is an specially designed instrument for evaluation of the bladder.
+A cystoscope is a specially designed instrument for evaluation of the bladder.
 We use small cystoscopes designed for evaluation of a woman’s body.
 These instruments are delicate minimizing the discomfort and allow maximal diagnostic ability.